 - 1 p.m.-3 p.m. – KIXY River Raft Race on the Concho River.
 For more information, call Foster Communications at 325-949-3333.

 - 1 p.m.-7 p.m. – Vega washer-pitching tournament in the games court in The Bosque.
 Registration is $40 per team.
 For more information, visit the Vega Washer Pitching Facebook page.

 - 6 p.m.-11:30 p.m. – Randy Rogers Band performs at the RiverStage with special guest Kyle Park opening the show.
 General admission tickets are $20 at roadhousetickets.com

 In the event of inclement weather, Foster Communications Coliseum will accommodate the concerts.
 All other events are subject to a schedule change because of weather.

-The first River Fest two years ago celebrated the 100th anniversary of Santa Fe Park and the then-recently completed improvements to the Concho River downtown.
-The fest proved such a success that the Parks & Recreation Department, with City Council approval and the support of the title sponsor, Stripes® Convenience Stores, renewed the event the past two years.
+The first River Fest three years ago celebrated the 100th anniversary of Santa Fe Park and the then-recently completed improvements to the Concho River downtown.
+The fest proved such a success that it has since continued as an annual affair with the support of the title sponsor, Stripes Convenience Stores.